MainulDip/iOS-study/106-Combine-and-States-Managements.md

             return 0
             // return ""
             // returning different type (Int or String) is not allowed when return type is prefixed with `some`

-            // though both Int and Stirng are equatable
+            // though both Int and String are equatable
             // `some` will enforce all the return must be of same type }
     }